Pruitt-shane/Bioinformatics/README.md

 Sanger sequencing "creates" a sequence by sequencing one small piece of the "puzzle" at a time.
 While NGS may be able to decipher the most/large portions of the "puzzle" at a time.
 NGS is much more efficient, is cheaper, and may detect varients more efficiently than the Sanger method.

 3. What is the difference between the two pipelines, hp01 and hp02?
 Explain what each step of the pipelines accomplishes and why that step is necessary.
+It seems that hp01 doesn't have to go through the correction stage because the denovo assembly does that during its process, and then the contigs are oriented to the amplicon reference. hp02 goes through the same first step, but because it does not go through denovo assembly, it goes through a correction phase.
+After these steps are done, both pipelines go through the same steps/commands.

 - hp_assemble_01